Inspect/Check your Bike Helmet

 Liner – The foam.
 Press carefully over the shell of the helmet to see if there is any movement.
 Some helmets there will be no movement others a little movement, you are looking for any area that there is a variation in movement compared to the rest of the helmet.
 An area of greater movement indicates damage to the foam under the shell.
 Turn over the helmet and check the liner for cracks or compressed foam.
 If you suspect any area of compression check and measure the thickness of the foam at the same spot on the other side of the helmet.

 Straps/buckles/clips and fasteners – check for wear and tear.
 Any loose stitching or fraying.
 Check buckles/clips and fasteners do they work and hold – buckle or fasten and then give them good forceful tugs and twists to check they don’t come apart.
 Think about the force they would be under during an impact or multiple impacts eg car and road.
 You want to mimic that force, you need to know that they will work to keep that helmet securely on your head in an impact.

-Avoid hanging your helmet up by the straps.
+Store in a safe place directly away from sunlight.
+We suggest to avoid hanging your helmet up by the straps.
 This will help avoid the position of the straps moving.
-This is particularly relevant in helmets that have a continuous single strap that feeds both the left and the right side (often the case in kids helmets).
+Requiring you to adjust the helmet less.
 Store it in a secure place where it is not likely to fall if it is knocked; a shelf or a helmet bag.
 Over the handle bars is fraught with danger and damage.

 Not an item that needs cleaning as regularly as your bike itself however helmets can start to store dirt and grit that may effect their performance especially the buckles and fasteners.
 So its a good idea to check now and then and add to your cleaning routine when required.
 The Helmet can be washed in soapy water and if the pads are removable you can machine wash them on a gentle cycle but do not tumble dry.